-3. Horse riding
+3. Horse Riding near Vilanculos

 There are some great activities in and around Vilanculos itself.
 Some friends I met on the dhow safari had been horse riding on the beach the evening before and loved it.
 The local operator caters to both experienced and inexperienced riders and your equine adventure takes you along parts of untouched beach for a real ‘island hideaway’ feel.
 You even have the option of going swimming with the horses.

-4. Sunset dhow safari
+4. Sunset Dhow Safari

 Nothing beats hopping aboard a traditional dhow — these wooden vessels with triangular sails, which are used by the locals as fishing boats.
 You’ll leave in the late afternoon and cruise across the azure waters, with plenty of time to take photos as the sun sets over the islands.

-5. Kite surfing
+5. Kite Surfing in Vilanculos

-Most courses will show you the ropes and include tips on safety, interpreting the wind, setting up an inflatable kite, safely launching and landing, body dragging and self rescue.
-If you’re up for a kite safari this is the place to be as dolphins, rays and even whale sharks are commonly sighted.
+Most courses will show you the ropes and include tips on safety, interpreting the wind, setting up an inflatable kite, safely launching and landing, body dragging, and self rescue.
+If you’re up for a kite safari this is the place to be as dolphins, rays, and even whale sharks are commonly sighted.